Where we Linger

 19 April 2026

-'Where We Linger', In collaboration with Clovermill Artist Residency we bring together two distinct yet related visual languages.
+In collaboration with CloverMill Artist Residency we bring together two distinct yet related visual languages.
 Both artists share a strong focus on stillness, concentration, and the meticulous construction of an image.
 These works invite the viewer to linger and take a closer look.

-Marina Pohl is a Berlin-based artist with Ukrainian roots.
+Marina Pohl is a Berlin-based artist.
 Her paintings explore themes of memory, identity, and vulnerability.
 Her work oscillates between figuration and stillness, often portraying intimate scenes or portraits where human presence is palpable but not explicitly articulated.

 The work both artists created here forms the foundation for this joint presentation in Utrecht.